hy-tsoha/local-pg/README.md

 For example, assuming you have file postgresql-12.15.tar.bz2 with PostgreSQL source code in your Downloads directory:
 `bash pg-install.sh ~/Downloads/postgresql-12.15.tar.bz2`

+Note that the script may not work correctly with the latest PostgreSQL version.
+PostgreSQL 12 should be a good choice.

 Alternatively, you can use word `install` instead of filename.
 In this case, script will try to download source code for version 12.15 using curl:
 `bash pg-install.sh install`